-'''

-sqlmap/0.9 (http://www.sqlmap.org)
+sqlmap/0.9 (http://sqlmap.sourceforge.net)

-'''

 However, it is possible to fake it with the --user-agent switch by providing custom User-Agent as the switch argument.

 Moreover, by providing the --random-agent switch, sqlmap will randomly select a User-Agent from the ./txt/user-agents.txt textual file and use it for all HTTP requests within the session.